A Course in Miracles

-The Unitarian Church of South Australia, Inc., is a non-profit church affiliated with the worldwide Unitarian and Unitarian-Universalist free church movements.
+The Unitarian Church of South Australia, Inc., is a non-profit spiritual community affiliated with the worldwide Unitarian and Unitarian-Universalist free church movements.
 We are independent and entirely self-governed.

-As a progressive and inclusive faith community, we are covenanted not by doctrine and dogma, but by liberal religious principles distilled from the essential values of all world religions, as well as the arts, sciences, and humanities.
+As a progressive and inclusive faith community, our principles are distilled from the essential values of all world religions, as well as the arts, sciences, and humanities.

 These principles are a living document, subject to free individual interpretation, and are not a creed.